So, what is the line between persistent and pest when it comes to securing appointments? Two calls? Three calls? Six?

 Day 16: (You’ll most likely have the appointment way before this) you could add some humor and reiterate you would not be calling unless you believed you could increase their bottom line.
 Suggest three times that the prospect could call you in the next few days and ask him or her to pick one.

-Don’t give up too soon, and follow a process that will actually get you on the radar screen of a very busy prospect—just like you.
+Don’t give up too soon, and follow a process that will actually get you on the radar screen of a very busy prospect sooner rather than later.